thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Class Model
 -----------

-All Swift classes are layout-compatible with Objective-C classes:
+All Codira classes are layout-compatible with Objective-C classes:

 - Necessary for ``id``-compatibility.
 - Increases binary size.

-Only Swift classes marked as "ObjC" (or descending from an Objective-C class) are layout-compatible with Objective-C classes; other classes are not:
+Only Codira classes marked as "ObjC" (or descending from an Objective-C class) are layout-compatible with Objective-C classes; other classes are not:

 - Requires framework authors to make an arbitrary decision.
-- Changing the API mode *may* break binary compatibility (consider a Swift subclass that is not generating Objective-C class information).
+- Changing the API mode *may* break binary compatibility (consider a Codira subclass that is not generating Objective-C class information).

 Subclassing Model
 -----------------

-*Requirement: can subclass Objective-C objects from Swift.*
+*Requirement: can subclass Objective-C objects from Codira.*

-All Swift classes can be subclassed from Objective-C:
+All Codira classes can be subclassed from Objective-C:

 - Potentially increases binary size.
-- Requires teaching Clang to emit Swift vtables.
+- Requires teaching Clang to emit Codira vtables.

-Only Swift classes marked as "ObjC" (or descending from an Objective-C class) are subclassable in Objective-C:
+Only Codira classes marked as "ObjC" (or descending from an Objective-C class) are subclassable in Objective-C:

-- Probably *still* requires teaching Clang to emit Swift vtables.
+- Probably *still* requires teaching Clang to emit Codira vtables.
 - Requires framework authors to make an arbitrary decision that may not be ABI-future-proof.